UK Police Trial AI System Designed to Report Drivers Using Their Phones!

-Driving while using your phone is not just really stupid idea, but it’s also a crime.
-And following the closure of a prior loophole earlier this year that could potentially allow people to get away with it, police in the UK are now clearly keen to really start clamping down on motorists who think it’s good idea to divide their attention between the road and their latest Facebook notification (other social media platforms are available)!
+Driving while using your phone is not just a really stupid idea, but it’s also a crime.
+And following the closure of a prior loophole earlier this year that could potentially allow people to get away with it, police in the UK are now clearly keen to really start clamping down on motorists who think it’s a good idea to divide their attention between the road and their latest Facebook notification (other social media platforms are available)!

 The problem for police, of course, is that they have to catch people in the act. – Following a report via the BBC, however, a new AI camera system is being trialled that will look to automatically detect and report people it thinks have been using their phone behind the wheel!